dyanarose/dyanarose.github.io/source/_posts/2017-08-04-so-you-need-to-edit-data-in-a-parquet-file.markdown

 ### Finally

-Always test your transforms!
-Who wants to delete data only to find out their transform failed?
+Always test your transforms before you delete the original data!